Rudy Van Gelder: The Van Gelder sound

 Despite his prominence in recording jazz, some artists avoided Van Gelder's studio.
 The bassist and composer Charles Mingus refused to record with him.
 Taking Leonard Feather's "blindfold test" in 1960, he said that Van Gelder "tries to change people's tones.
 I've seen him do it; I've seen him do it; I've seen him take Thad Jones and the way he sets him up at the mike, he can change the whole sound.
 That's why I never go to him; he ruined my bass sound".
 Even Blue Note president and producer Alfred Lion criticized Van Gelder for what Lion felt was his occasional overuse of reverb, and would jokingly refer to this trait as a "Rudy special" on tape boxes.

 Richard Cook called Van Gelder's characteristic method of recording and mixing the piano "as distinctive as the pianists' playing" itself.
-This unique sonic quality is considered a key component of the Van Gelder sound.
+The unique sonic quality is considered a key component of the Van Gelder sound.
 Such a piano sound was initially the consequence of recording in a living room rather than a purpose built recording facility, where close miking of the piano strings was necessary to avoid sound bleed from other instruments.
-Though creating a distinctive albeit compressed piano sound, critics of the Van Gelder sound of the 1950s and 1960s have focused on Van Gelder's recording of pianos as a particular source of criticism:
+Although creating a distinctive albeit compressed piano sound, critics of the Van Gelder sound of the 1950s and 1960s have focused on Van Gelder's recording of pianos as a particular source of criticism:

-Van Gelder has also been criticized for his use of compression and high-frequency boosting, both of which, it is argued, compromise the sound.
+Van Gelder was criticized for his use of compression and high-frequency boosting, both of which, it is claimed, compromise the sound.
 Journalist and radio producer George Hicks wrote:

-Writer Stanley Crouch argued in an interview with Ethan Iverson that Van Gelder made particular adjustments to the sound of John Coltrane's tenor saxophone sound when engineering Coltrane's Impulse Records sessions: "I know the difference between the sound of someone in person and the recorded sound of an engineer.
+Writer Stanley Crouch argued in an interview with Ethan Iverson that Van Gelder made particular adjustments to the sound of John Coltrane's tenor saxophone sound when engineering Coltrane's Impulse!
+Records sessions: "I know the difference between the sound of someone in person and the recorded sound of an engineer.
 Coltrane's tone was much darker and thicker than the sound on those Impulse! records engineered by Rudy Van Gelder.
 But maybe Van Gelder chose that sound because he could hear that Coltrane was an alto player first before switching to tenor."